Movement for the Independence of Sicily: History

 In the fall of 1944, during the first congress held in Taormina, the MIS decided to arm itself under pushes from its more radical members.
 The EVIS (Esercito Volontario per l'Indipendenza della Sicilia, Volunteer Army for the Independence of Sicily) was founded, and its operations led the Italian central government to send its troops in Sicily.
-On 17 June 1945, following an armed clash with the Carabinieri, Antonio Canepa, head of the EVIS, was murdered.
+On 17 June 1945, following an armed clash with the Carabinieri near Randazzo, Antonio Canepa, head of the EVIS, was killed along with his companions Carmelo Rosano and Giuseppe Lo Giudice.

-After the end of World War II, a special council started working on a special autonomy statute for Sicily, which was approved by King Umberto II of Italy on 15 May 1946, and was finally approved by the Italian parliament on 26 February 1948.
-The bandit Salvatore Giuliano joined it.
+After the end of World War II, a special council started working on a special autonomy statute for Sicily, which was approved by King Umberto II of Italy by Royal Legislative Decree No. 455 on 15 May 1946, and was finally converted into a constitutional law by the Italian parliament on 26 February 1948.
+The bandit Salvatore Giuliano joined the movement and was given the rank of Colonel in the EVIS.

 In the 1946 general election, MIS obtained 0.7% of national votes (8.8% of votes in Sicily), and four seats, including its leader Finocchiaro Aprile.
 During the 1947 congress, Antonino Varvaro, former secretary and leading member of the left wing, was expelled from the party by a majority.
-The reasons remained unknown.
+The reasons remained unclear.
 Following these events, Varvaro founded a rival independentist movement, MISDR, which did not achieve much success and disbanded soon.
 In the first Sicilian elections held in 1947, MIS obtained about 9% of votes, and eight seats.
 However, the movement lost all its seats following the 1948 general election and the 1951 regional election.
 Soon after the latter, Finocchiaro Aprile and several other members resigned from MIS and the movement entered into a sort of political hiatus, never being formally disbanded.